sebastienwindal/RandomStuff/BasiciOSPatterns.md

 {
     [NSThread sleepForTimeInterval:1.0]; // sleep for one second if ([self.delegate respondsToSelector:@selector(bigCalculator:madeProgressOnCalculation:)]) {
-        [self.delegate bigCalculator:self didFinishOperationWithResult:0.25];
+        [self.delegate bigCalculator:self didFinishOperationWithResult:0.25]; // 25% done
     }

     [NSThread sleepForTimeInterval:1.0]; // sleep for one second if ([self.delegate respondsToSelector:@selector(bigCalculator:madeProgressOnCalculation:)]) {
-        [self.delegate bigCalculator:self didFinishOperationWithResult:0.5];
+        [self.delegate bigCalculator:self didFinishOperationWithResult:0.5]; // 50% done
     }

     [NSThread sleepForTimeInterval:1.0]; // sleep for one second if ([self.delegate respondsToSelector:@selector(bigCalculator:madeProgressOnCalculation:)]) {
-        [self.delegate bigCalculator:self didFinishOperationWithResult:0.75];
+        [self.delegate bigCalculator:self didFinishOperationWithResult:0.75]; // 75% done
     }

     [NSThread sleepForTimeInterval:1.0]; // sleep for one second if ([self.delegate respondsToSelector:@selector(bigCalculator:madeProgressOnCalculation:)]) {
-        [self.delegate bigCalculator:self didFinishOperationWithResult:1.0];
+        [self.delegate bigCalculator:self didFinishOperationWithResult:1.0]; // 100% done
     }
     // we are done publish the result of our calculation...
     [self.delegate bigCalculator:self didFinishOperationWithResult:(_number1 + _number2)];
 }

 @end
 ```

+### notes:
-Note that BigCalculator does not know anything about the registered object other that it implements the two methods defined in the BigCalculatorDelegate protocol.
+That BigCalculator does not know anything about the registered object other that it implements the two methods defined in the BigCalculatorDelegate protocol.

 Delegation is the most used pattern in iOS.
 It fits well and should be your default pattern for any in "child notifies parent" scenarios especially:
 * View -> ViewController